Posted Nov 17 2010 4:14PM

-Players were guaranteed 57 percent of BRI in the expired agreement.
-The BRI figure for 2009-10 was approximately $3.6 billion, with players guaranteed nearly $2.1 billion in salary and benefits.
+Players are guaranteed 57 percent of BRI in the current agreement.
+The BRI figure for last season was approximately $3.6 billion, with players guaranteed nearly $2.1 billion in salary and benefits.

 An amount levied on teams that exceed the salary cap.
-The luxury tax level for 2010-11 was $70.307 million.
-Teams whose player payroll exceeds that figure pay a dollar-for-dollar tax.
+The luxury tax level for this season is $70.307 million.
+Teams whose player payroll exceeds that figure will pay a dollar-for-dollar tax.
 For example: A team with a payroll of $75.307 million pays $5 million in luxury tax.

 The luxury tax is split evenly among the teams that do not pay the tax.
 Each gets 1/30th of the pot.
 The remaining money is controlled and used at the NBA's discretion.

 The limit teams can spend on salaries.
-The salary cap for 2010-11 was $58.044 million, an increase from $57.7 million from the previous season.
+The salary cap for 2010-11 is $58.044 million, an increase from $57.7 million last season.
 It's calculated by multiplying projected Basketball Related Income (see above) by 51 percent, subtracting player benefits and then dividing the result by 30 (the number of teams in the league).
 The minimum team salary, by the way, is set at 75 percent of the salary cap.
-That was $43.533 million in 2010-11.
+This season, that equals $43.533 million.

 The league wants a "hard" cap, which would strictly disallow teams from exceeding a calculated payroll limit.
-The salary cap in the last agreement could only be described as "soft," because it includes several methods that teams can go over the cap (see Salary Cap Exceptions).
+The league's current salary cap can only be described as "soft," because it includes several methods that teams can go over the cap (see Salary Cap Exceptions).

 SALARY CAP EXCEPTIONS

 Rules that allow teams to exceed the cap if the player meets certain criteria.
-Here were some of the exceptions in the last agreement:
+Here are some of the current exceptions:

 Qualifying Veteran Free Agent (Bird Exception): Used for a free agent, eligible for up to the maximum salary, if he played for that team for some or the entire prior three seasons, or if he changed teams by trade.